It ain’t a mosh pit if ain’t no injuriesTravis Scott, Stargazing

 …and the crowd went wild.
 I don’t even know where the space came from for people to start throwing their arms and bodies around, but we all found a way.
 Although there was definitely a thrill to being a part of that energy, within seconds I knew it was time to start backing away.
 I didn’t mind if it remained intense, but surely being a little further back and having more room to breathe and avoid overheating would be worth a slightly worse view.
 So as the crowd kept pushing forward, I pushed backward while holding onto Meena and letting others slide in front.
 At first, it was working, albeit slowly.
 As we moved back several rows, at each new spot I overheard conversations from new people saying they should crush forward when others pushed back, which by that point showed they were willing to be reckless and weren’t thinking about how others could be hurt.
 That being said, there was no violence and no stampede.

-Aside: In a Wikipedia article about crowd crushes, it talks about journalistic misuse of the term “stampede”, and quotes people saying that its use in the context of crushes is the result of “pure ignorance and laziness … it gives the impression that it was a mindless crowd only caring about themselves, and they were prepared to crush people.”
+Aside: The Wikipedia article about crowd crushes talks about journalistic misuse of the term “stampede”, and quotes people saying that its use in the context of crushes is the result of “pure ignorance and laziness … it gives the impression that it was a mindless crowd only caring about themselves, and they were prepared to crush people.”
 In reality, claims Wikipedia, “individuals are directly crushed by others nearby who have no choice, and those who can choose how to move are too distant from the epicenter to be aware of what is happening.”
 That definitely applied to many at the mercy of the crowd that night, but not to all.
 There were enough people around who were not concerned about the effect on other people and only focused on moving forward.

 During the first couple of songs, we weren’t yet trying to escape the mosh pit altogether.
-At the time, I was just looking to get away from the very front where we were, expecting that the further back we got, the better it would get.
+At the time, I was just looking to get away from the very front, expecting that the further back we got, the better it would get.
 At each step, I just wanted a little more breathing room.
 But as we got further back, the crush kept getting worse.
 Not necessarily because it was worse in the back, but likely because it was getting worse for everyone.
 Later, I’d realize that waiting just a few minutes more before we started backing up could have led to a much more dangerous situation, and much more difficulty getting out.

 Before long, we’d gradually changed from backing up to trying to get out and had turned ourselves around away from the stage.
 Fortunately, at no point did we panic.
 Meena and I regularly gave each other looks of reassurance, and I’d kiss the back of her head to let her know I was still with her and doing okay.
 We held onto each other the entire time.